-Assistant Superintendent for Human Resources and Legal Counsel 734-322-2640
+Assistant Superintendent for Human Resources and Legal Counsel 734-322-2640 anya.lusk@monroeisd.us

-Eric.feldman@monroeisd.us

 Employees must also document in writing all complaints of sex-based harassment that they receive or witness.
-All other complaints of harassment should be reported to: ERIC FELDMAN.
+All other complaints of harassment should be reported to: ANYA LUSK.
 Sex-based harassment includes any of the following conduct: